simplenetes-io/podc/PODSPEC.md

 # return 0
 # stdout: version data
 ```
-Will show version information as: `podRuntime: podman 0.1\npodVersion: version\n`.
-Where podRuntime is `podman`, `executable`, etc and followed the runtime impl. version.
+Will show version information as: `runtime: podman 0.1\npodVersion: version\n`.
+Where runtime is `podman`, `executable`, etc and followed the runtime impl. version.
 `podVersion` is the version as depicted by the `pod.yaml`.

 "Podman" is the regular Pod runtime, "executable" can be any type of executable, script or binary.
 As example the Simplenetes Proxy uses an "executable" runtime.